 Ureteral anomalies may impact kidney and bladder function and require long-term monitoring and care, even if surgery was performed in childhood.
 New problems may arise in adulthood, including urinary tract infections, kidney stones and deterioration of renal function.

-Our urologists in the Northwestern Medicine Transitional Urology Program work with patients long-term to prevent complications and optimize kidney and bladder function.
+Our urologists in the Northwestern Medicine Congenital Urology Program work with patients long-term to prevent complications and optimize kidney and bladder function.